-- Don’t expect them to share or play nicely.
+- Don’t expect two-year-olds to share or play nicely.
 Objects are everything to a child at two, and much of his “social” behavior is inevitably going to revolve around asserting occupancy rights over anything and everything.
-He can and will expend a great deal of energy declaring and maintaining ownership over whatever he sees or recalls or desires (so basically….everything).
+He can and will expend a great deal of energy declaring and maintaining ownership over whatever he sees or recalls or desires (so basically… everything).

 Again, this means that we can’t expect two-year-olds to share.
 Nor can we expect them to take turns on their own (though you can certainly help them learn to “take turns” by waiting with them until another child is done playing with the desired toy).
 Or be generous.
 Or collaborate.
 Or make friends.
 At best, we can hope they’ll play nicely alongside each other.

 Terrible Twos No More: The Beginnings of Empathy

 Fear not, parents: your little sociopaths are gaining social skills!
 Studies show that many two-year-olds begin to express empathy for the first time.